 - Hermione is smart and mature enough to explain some such misunderstandings.
 She still has difficulties with Ron later, but that's mostly because he has similar difficulties understanding himself, let alone others.

 - The Wheel of Time makes this central to the setting, even building it into the Functional Magic.
 It's also played for Hypocritical Humor, with each sex accusing the other of traits they obviously hold themselves, such as stubbornness or an obsession with gossip.

-- This is also the case for Ursula K Leguin's Earthsea Trilogy, at least in the beginning - only men have magical training; women's magic is a byword for incompetence and for malice.
+- This is also the case for Ursula K. Le Guin's Earthsea series, at least in the beginning — only men have magical training; women's magic is a byword for incompetence and for malice.

-- The Black Jewels series by Anne Bishop, oh so very much.
+- The Black Jewels series by Anne Bishop

 - The Dresden Files:

 Murphy: Let me get this straight.
 You want him to talk to you, but you won't actually tell him or ask him any questions.
 You sit around with the silence and tension and no one says anything.

 - In the novelette Aftermath, told from Karrin Murphy's POV, Murphy keeps telling us that men speak their own language, largely composed of grunts and physical postures, that has nothing to do with English without even realizing it.
 She calls it Martian and insists that while she learned to speak and understand it by necessity, she has no idea what thought processes are responsible for it.

 - Another quick example pops up in Proven Guilty when Harry complains about wanting to talk with Thomas, but not telling Thomas that.